Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 We are going to use multiple years of season ticket holder renewal data.
 We also have a problem statement:

-> We don't understand how to identify season ticket accounts that are less likely to renew.
+> We need to identify season ticket accounts that are less likely to renew.

 Our output will be a score that can be used to compare customers against one another.
-We'll need to look for features that might predict whether or not someone is likely to renew their tickets.
-This might be ticket usage or tenure.
+We'll need to look for features that predict whether someone will likely renew their tickets.
+This feature might be ticket usage or tenure.
 We don't know.

-The rub here is that we don't know if we can help improve the prospects that someone might renew.
-What levers can we pull?
-It is one thing to build a useful model that predicts renewals for finance, but we are trying to impact renewals for sales.
+The rub here is that we can't help improve the prospects that someone might renew.
+So what levers can we pull?
+Building a helpful model that predicts renewals for finance is one thing, but we are trying to impact renewals for sales.
 We'll need to think carefully about the insight that we gather.
-Perhaps we will find something that we didn't know we were looking for.
+We may find something that we didn't know we were looking for.
 From that perspective, success can be gauged in several ways.

 #### Understanding the data set

-Our data set includes several features including an account, whether they renewed, and several features related to their season tickets.
+Our data set includes several features, including an account, whether they renewed, and several traits related to their season tickets.
 The data is located in the _FOSBASS_ package.
 You can see how the data is created in section \@ref(renewaldata).

 ```r